Gonciarov/instagram_clone/README.md

 # Tests

-- The whole app has been shamelessly spiked
+- the whole app has been shamelessly spiked

 # Bugs found

 - 'Sign up with FB' button does not work on Heroku, on my way to fix it
-- Need to connect the app to AWS in future
+- need to connect the app to AWS in future